A family of non-periodic tilings of the plane by right golden triangles: Introduction

 Aperiodic sets of Wang tiles were used to prove the undecidability of Berger's \emph{Domino problem}: find an algorithm that given a Wang tile set finds out whether that set tiles the entire plane~\cite{rob}.

 \paragraph{Substitutions.} The usual scheme to prove non-periodicity is based on the notion of a \emph{substitution}.
 A substitution $\sigma$ is defined by a similarity ratio $\phi<1$ and a way to cut every polygon $P_i$ into a finite number of parts where each part is congruent to some polygon from the family $\{\phi P_1,\dots,\phi P_k\}$.
 The substitution acts on tilings as follows.
 Given a tiling, for all $i$, we cut every tile $P_i$ from the tiling, as defined by the substitution.
 We obtain a tiling of the same set by tiles of smaller size.
-Then we apply to the resulting tiling some fixed pre-chosen homothety $H$ with the coefficient $1/\psi$ to obtain a tiling with initial tiles $P_1,\dots,P_k$.
+Then we apply to the resulting tiling some fixed pre-chosen homothety $H$ with the coefficient $1/\phi$ to obtain a tiling with initial tiles $P_1,\dots,P_k$.
+That homothety will be called \emph{the reference homothety} in the sequel.
 We call the resulting tiling \emph{the decomposition} of the initial tiling and denote it by $\sigma T$.
 The inverse operation is called \emph{composition}.
 That is, a tiling $T$ is a composition of a tiling $T'$ if $T'=\sigma T$.

 \emph{A supertile} is a tiling, which can be obtained from an initial tile $P_i$ by applying decomposition several times.
 A supertile of the form $\sigma^n P_i$ is called a \emph{supertile of order $n$}.
 Thus each supertile of order $n$ consists of several supertiles of order $n-1$.